lszeplak/lszeplak/README.md

 - 👋 Hi, I’m Laszlo
-- 👀 I’m interested in serivce management tools
+- 👀 I’m interested in service management tools
 - 🌱 I’m currently learning ServiceNow
 - 💞️ I’m looking to collaborate on AI related to service delivery
 - 📫 How to reach me ...